-For Pride 2021, Lush team members shared the moment, person or event that made them feel the most seen.
-Discover their inspiring stories and find out how you can still take action.
+Real stories of love, diversity and Pride—Lush team members share the moment, person or event that made them feel the most seen.

 As a young, self-conscious boy, I always found myself needing validation from others but being too stubborn to accept it when it was given.
 It wasn’t until my biggest fan sent me a picture that it would put me on a life-changing path of radical self-acceptance of myself and others.